eclipse-tractusx/traceability-foss/README.md

 ## Local Keycloack

+### Prerequisites

+- Docker with docker-compose

+### How to run local keycloack?

-Keycloack can be started though:
+Keycloack can be started through:

 ```
 yarn env:mock